pickus91/HRV/README.md

 # HRV

-This is a Python module for performing heart rate variability (HRV) analysis on electrocardiogram (ECG) time series.
+This is a Python module/tutorial for performing heart rate variability (HRV) analysis on electrocardiogram (ECG) time series.

 ## Dependencies